faiyaz92/pay_roll/doc/profit_distribution_flow.md

 - Logic: `{userInfo?.role !== Role.PARTNER && (...)}`

 ### 5.5 Complete Calculation Flow for Each Vehicle
+*(Corresponds to Section 5.5 in FinancialAccountsTab.tsx - Individual Payment Dialog and Calculation Logic)*

 #### Step 1: Determine Period Months Based on Selection Type
 The `getPeriodData()` function uses the same logic for all period types, but determines different month arrays: